core-wg/href/draft-ietf-core-href.md

   * *Leading empty path segments without authority*:
-  Somewhat related, note also that URIs and URI references that do not carry an authority cannot represent initial empty path segments (i.e., that are followed by further path segments): `s://x//foo` works, but in a `s://foo` URI or an (absolute-path) URI reference of the form `//foo` the double slash would be mis-parsed as leading in
+  Somewhat related, note also that URIs and URI references that do not carry an authority cannot represent leading empty path segments (i.e., that are followed by further path segments): `s://x//foo` works, but in a `s://foo` URI or an (absolute-path) URI reference of the form `//foo` the double slash would be mis-parsed as leading in